Events

 Sunrise 6:15, Sunset 5:45

-To do: hike Rings Loop which is behind the visitor center is 1.5mi and has great geology and some fun easy climbing
+To do: hike Rings Loop which is behind the visitor center is 1.5mi and has great geology and some fun easy climbing, and the Rock Springs Loop trail to the north.

 Some maybe interested in hiking up the Kelso Dunes.